 Before his time as a government official, Mr. Childress was an attorney at large global law firms in New York and Washington, D.C.

-Paul H. DeLaney, III is Vice President, Head of Government Relations at SK Americas.
+Paul H. DeLaney, III is Senior Vice President, Head of Government Relations at SK Americas.
 As Head of Government Relations at SK Americas, Paul leads a talented government relations, public affairs, and industry strategy team that supports SK’s semiconductor and advanced materials, energy and battery, digital technology, and life sciences operations, workforce, and investments across the United States.
 The team advocates on U.S. federal, state and local government policy issues impacting SK’s U.S. operations and workforce, international business, and supply chains.

 Paul specializes in international trade, investment, tax, supply chain, regulatory and customs advocacy and policy development.
 Paul has worked extensively with Executive branch agencies across four Administrations, the U.S. Congress, foreign governments, business associations, think tanks, and a wide range of companies.